AlexanderMakarov/activitywatch-ets/README.md

     """
 - [ ] Extend "in_only_if_window_app" to take into account "title" - like for Jira in browser should be opened tab with relevant ID in the title.
-- [x] Add ID-s to ActivityByStrategy-ies and show them in ActivityWatch UI.
-- [ ] Add (revert) "tuner" to ask users for "basic activity" ID ^ and correct weights in find_basic_activity_interval.
 - [ ] Add ability to cut by AFK both events and activities (example?).
 - [ ] Keep exact events in result activities (example?).
 - [ ] Add Google Calendar importer.